Garmelon/forst/API.md

 This may be useful for clients like bots that don't want to store the entire message history.

-The server may reject the command because the user is not in the specified room.
-If so, it will return the result `not-present`.

-The server may reject the command because the message does not exist.
-If so, it will return the result `nonexistent`.

 This command is idempotent because it has no server-side effects.

 ```ts